openconnectivityfoundation/DeviceBuilder/Readme.md

 - works for collections, but without batch interface
   - the batch introduces the next level of resources, which is not handled in the format.

-# swagger file creation from DeviceBuilder input format

-The DeviceBuilder input format is an json array with the next properties:
-  -  "path" : string, required, must start with "/"
-  -  "rt"   : array of strings, required, the resource type that needs to be populated
-  -  "if"   : array of strings, required, the interfaces that needs to be supported
-  -  "remove_properties" : array of strings, optional, e.g. can be omitted, properties that will be removed: "range", "step" "value".
-  -  "remove_methods" : array of strings, optional, e.g. can be omitted, methods that will be removed:  "get" "post"
-  -  "override_type" :   string, optional, e.g. can be omitted, override the value type: "integer" or "number" or "string"

-The advantage of this format that it is:
-- instructions per resource instance to change things.

 ### Options needed to run the tool (deviceBuilder):
 - introspection : output base file